ByAUJay

 Quick definitions that actually match how exchanges and data sites measure supply

-• Max supply: hard cap coded by the protocol (if any).
-Fully Diluted Valuation (FDV) = price × max supply.
-Market cap = price × circulating supply.
-Neither number matters without the unlock schedule between them. (coingecko.com)
+- Max supply: This refers to the hard cap that's been coded into the protocol (if there is one).
+You can calculate the Fully Diluted Valuation (FDV) by multiplying the price by the max supply.
+The market cap is found by multiplying the price by the circulating supply.
+Keep in mind that these numbers don’t really mean much without knowing the unlock schedule between them. (coingecko.com)

-• Multi‑chain caveat: if a token is bridged/minted across chains, serious trackers add chain totals, then subtract uncirculated wallets across both chains; wrapped assets are excluded from global caps to avoid double counting. (support.coingecko.com)
+- Multi‑chain caveat: If a token has been bridged or minted across different chains, serious trackers will add up the totals from each chain, then subtract the uncirculated wallets from both chains.
+Wrapped assets are excluded from global caps to avoid double counting. (support.coingecko.com)

-Why this matters: the “gap” between total and circulating supply is your dilution overhang.
-It tells you how much new float will hit the market—and when.
+The “gap” between total and circulating supply is basically your dilution overhang.
+This figure gives you a heads-up on how much new float is about to enter the market--and when you can expect it.

 Case study snapshots: when supply mechanics change outcomes

-• Starknet’s unlock fix (Feb 2024) is a masterclass in pacing supply.
-Instead of a 13.4% one‑day unlock, the team shifted to 0.64% monthly through March 2025, then 1.27% monthly until March 2027—deflating a potential “sell wall” and resetting expectations.
-If you hold for years, this kind of smoothing directly affects realized volatility and your cost basis. (coindesk.com)
+- Starknet’s upcoming unlock fix (Feb 2024) is really a masterclass in pacing supply.
+Instead of hitting us with a hefty 13.4% unlock all at once, the team decided to spread it out to a more manageable 0.64% each month until March 2025, and then bump it up to 1.27% monthly until March 2027.
+This smooth approach helps avoid a potential “sell wall” and helps reset expectations for everyone.
+If you plan to hold your tokens for the long haul, this kind of gradual release can genuinely impact both your realized volatility and your overall cost basis. (coindesk.com)

-• Curve’s hard‑coded 15.9% annual emission cuts are the gold standard for predictability.
-Emissions only flow via gauges, rate adjusts once per year, and the schedule can’t be “governance‑patched” on a whim—excellent for modeling future circulating supply. (docs.curve.finance)
+- Curve’s hard‑coded 15.9% annual emission cuts are pretty much the gold standard when it comes to predictability.
+Emissions are released through gauges, adjusting only once a year, and importantly, this schedule can’t just be changed on a whim by governance--making it a solid choice for modeling future circulating supply. (docs.curve.finance)

-• BNB’s auto‑burn is a live example of structural supply reduction: quarterly auto‑burns based on chain activity and price plus real‑time BEP‑95 gas‑fee burns.
-In 2025 alone, >6.19M BNB were destroyed (~4.2% of then‑circulating), a direct tailwind for long‑term holders. (bnbchain.org)
+- BNB’s auto‑burn is a great real-world example of structural supply reduction in action.
+They do quarterly auto‑burns based on chain activity and price as well as real-time BEP‑95 gas-fee burns.
+Back in 2025, over 6.19M BNB were burned (~4.2% of what was circulating at the time), giving a nice boost for those holding onto their tokens in the long run. (bnbchain.org)

-These aren’t just “tokenomics trivia”—they materially change net issuance and, therefore, the long‑run float long‑term holders will share.
+These aren’t just some random “tokenomics trivia”--they actually have a big impact on net issuance and, as a result, the overall float that long-term holders will share in the future.

 Afreta: the supply blueprint we’d put in production